 Going into the way-back machine, the first riverboat casino took its first bet in 1991.
-By 1992, three casinos run by Native American tribes began operations.
+By 1992, three casinos run by Native American tribes had begun operations.
 Two years later, Iowa lawmakers allowed 24-hour gambling.

 In 2003, Black Hawk, Palo Alto, Worth, and Wapello passed gambling referendums.

-Republican Rep. Jake Highfill proposed legislation in 2018 in anticipation of the U.S. Supreme Court hearing New Jersey’s lawsuit challenge to PASPA.
-Highfill’s measure, which allowed for sports wagering in Iowa’s commercial casinos, missed the fast track, however, when the high court ruled gambling could expand nationwide but the Iowa Legislature adjourned before adopting the betting measure.
+Iowa sports betting history begins when Republican Rep. Jake Highfill proposed legislation in 2018 in anticipation of the U.S. Supreme Court hearing New Jersey’s lawsuit challenge to PASPA.
+Highfill’s measure, which allowed for sports wagering in Iowa’s commercial casinos, missed the fast track.
+However, when the high court ruled gambling could expand nationwide the Iowa Legislature adjourned before adopting the betting measure.

 In early 2019, Sen. Roby Smith and Rep. Bobby Kaufmann each proposed sports wagering measures, HF 648 and SF 617 respectfully.
-During the bills’ advancement in both chambers, there were tussles regarding who would oversee the betting operation, where data would originate, and in-game betting.
+During the bills’ advancement in the legislature, there were tussles regarding who would oversee the betting operation, where data would originate, and in-game betting.
 A final amendment delaying fantasy sports implementation to 2020 was added.

-Once differences were smoothed out, with legislators meeting in the middle many times, a final version of SF 617 passed in the Senate, was approved 67-31 in the House and given to Gov. Reynolds for her signature, which occurred May 13.
+Once differences were smoothed out, with legislators meeting in the middle many times, a final version of SF 617, the sports betting bill, passed in the Senate, was approved 67-31 in the House, and was given to Gov. Reynolds for her signature, which occurred May 13.

-The initial target date for sports betting to begin was July 4 “to emphasize that it’s a freedom we’re giving people,” according to Sen. Smith.
-That date was pushed back to accommodate rulemaking and the implementation process.
+The initial target date for sports betting to begin was July 4, 2018 “to emphasize that it’s a freedom we’re giving people,” according to Sen. Smith.
+That date was pushed back to accommodate rule making and the implementation process.